lemonbob/iMpress/README.md

 - Uses native support, no Virtual DOM, no more technical debt!
 - Data acess upto 400x faster than Vue3.
 - Method calls run upto 100x faster than Vue3.
-- Component creation/destruction as fast as the fastest frameworks and much faster when using large method section components.
+- Component creation upto 180x faster than React/Vue2/Vue3.
 - Reactive data updates upto 1000x faster than Vue3 and 10x faster than React
 - Memory usage is a fraction of the size of other frameworks, typically 5-10 times smaller.
 - Component code length is more concise, upto 20% smaller codebase.